haiiliin/abqpy/_sources/user/python/use-scripts/object-model.rst.txt

 The Model object model
 ----------------------

-The Model object contains many objects.
-Figure 1 and Figure 2 show the most commonly used objects that are contained in the Part and RootAssembly.
+The Model object contains many objects. :numref:`cmd-int-model-overview-nls-2` and :numref:`cmd-int-model-assembly-nls-2` show the most commonly used objects that are contained in the Part and RootAssembly.

+.. _cmd-int-model-overview-nls-2:
 .. figure:: /images/cmd-int-model-overview-nls.png
     :width: 100%
     :align: center

-    Figure 1.
     The Part object model.

+.. _cmd-int-model-assembly-nls:
 .. figure:: /images/cmd-int-model-assembly-nls.png
     :width: 100%
     :align: center

-    Figure 2.
     The RootAssembly object model.

 The Job object is separate from the Model object.
 The object model for the Job object is straightforward; the Job object owns no other objects.
 The Job object refers to a Model object but is not owned by the Model object.

 Using the object model
 ----------------------

-- Object model figures such as Figure 4 provide important information to the Abaqus Scripting Interface programmer.
+- Object model figures such as :numref:`cmd-int-abstract-nls` provide important information to the Abaqus Scripting Interface programmer.

 - The object model describes the relationships between objects.
 For example, in object-oriented programming terms a geometry object, such as a Cell, Face, Edge, or Vertex object, is said to be owned by the Part object.
 The Part object, in turn, is owned by the Model object.
 This ownership relationship between objects is referred to as the ownership hierarchy of the object model.